 This recipe was inspired by my love for tacos, and the need for an easy low-carb dinner.
 I based this recipe off of my recipe for Black and Blue Hamburger Pie.
 If you like blue cheese on your burgers, this is a recipe you need to check out!

-If you aren’t able to find high quality meat where you live, some options are starting to crop up.
+However, if you aren’t able to find high quality meat where you live, online options are starting to crop up.
 A company called Farm Foods Market will deliver high quality grass fed and finished beef to your door.
 This company works with several different farmers to provide a variety of different meats.
 They have beef, pork, chicken, and salmon available.